Esri/arcgis-samples-winphone/README.md

 1. Fork and then clone the repo or download the .zip file.
 2. Download the [ArcGIS Runtime SDK for Windows Phone (requires Esri Global account)](http://www.esri.com/apps/products/download/index.cfm?fuseaction=download.main&downloadid=875).
-3. Download and install the [October 2012 version of the Windows Phone Toolkit](http://phone.codeplex.com/) on CodePlex.
-4. Download and install the latest version of [JSON.NET library](http://json.codeplex.com/) on Codeplex.
-5. In Visual Studio, open the solution ArcGISWindowsPhoneSDK.sln.
-If necessary, repair the references to the ArcGIS Runtime SDK for Windows Phone assemblies and the Windows Phone Toolkit.
+3. In Visual Studio, open the solution ArcGISWindowsPhoneSDK.sln.
+If necessary, repair the references to the ArcGIS Runtime SDK for Windows Phone assemblies.
+4. The sample project contains references to Nuget packages for the [Windows Phone Toolkit](http://www.nuget.org/packages/WPtoolkit/) and [JSON.NET library](http://www.nuget.org/packages/Newtonsoft.Json/).
+To enable download of Nuget packages on project build, in Visual Studio go to Tools > Options > Package Manager and check the box next to "Allow Nuget to download missing packages during build".
+You can also choose to download and install the [October 2012 version of the Windows Phone Toolkit](http://phone.codeplex.com/) and [JSON.NET library](http://json.codeplex.com/) from Codeplex.
-6. Clean and build the solution, then run the application.
+5. Clean and build the solution, then run the application.

 ## Requirements